 Clever, like Agent Pronto, quickly matches you with multiple agents in your area.
 However, it has a much more rigorous vetting process for agents and its Concierge Team is fully licensed, so you always get expert advice.

 Most importantly, Clever offers significant discounts, which Agent Pronto does not.
-With Clever, you pay a listing fee of just $3,000 or 1% for properties over $350,000, compared to the standard 2.5-3% that you’re more likely to pay through Agent Pronto.
+With Clever, you pay a listing fee of just 1.5%, compared to the standard 2.5-3% that you’re more likely to pay through Agent Pronto.

 💲 Listing Fee